wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 * Access to `https://charts.wallarm.com` to add the Wallarm Helm charts.
 * Access to the Wallarm repositories on Docker Hub `https://hub.docker.com/r/wallarm`.
 * Linux kernel 5.10 and above with BTF (BTP Type Format) enabled on Ubuntu, Debian, RedHat, Google COS, or Amazon Linux 2.
-* Traffic is using HTTP 1.x, HTTP 2, or Proxy v1 protocols under TLS/SSL.
-Not compatible with plain text data transfer.
+* Traffic is using HTTP 1.x, HTTP 2, or Proxy v1 protocols under TLS/SSL, or plain text data transfer.
 * An application deployed as a Pod in a Kubernetes cluster.
 * Access to the account with the **Administrator** role in Wallarm Console for the [US Cloud](https://us1.my.wallarm.com/) or the [EU Cloud](https://my.wallarm.com/).
 * Access to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud.